sefirosweb/minecraftLegion/README.md

 - Check some bugs with mining job when have a too many lava or water
 ### 0.2.0
 - Add a robust documentation =P

+### 0.2.1
+- Think about chat commands, currently is more faster / easy with front end, but if anyone want to configure all boot via chat commands?